Eromtap/Super-simple-ML/README.md

 Included are 5 files.
 3 datasets, one is the standard Iris set called Iris.csv, then I have included 2 csv files that are just that set split into training and test sets.
 These are conviniently called traingin.csv and testing.csv.
 Then I included a file called split-data.py, use this if you want to split the Iris set yourself into training and testing.
 Last is where the magic happens, neural-net.py.

+Oh, I realized I use the term weights in the comments a lot.
+For anyone just learning, weights are just the amount of emphasis we put on each node value.
+So if the machine decides that a certain input leads to better predictions than another, it will weight that input (or node, again in this project they are one in the same) more.
+Now this program chooses weights completely at random, but the same principle applies, it just doesnt back propogate to find a nice set of weights, it stumbles into them.
+You may hear the term bias thrown around.
+There are no biases in this project, didn't need any.

 Lastly, I am open to any questions / comments.